Tech incubator and life sciences facility for Nottingham

 Procured by Nottingham City Council under the Scape Major Works framework, we worked with the architect CPMG of Nottingham to deliver the facility.

-Sygnature Discovery, the UK's largest independent provider of integrated drug discovery programmes, will be based across three of its four floors.
+Sygnature Discovery, the UK's largest independent provider of integrated drug discovery programmes, are based across three of its four floors.

 A key feature of the building design is a sunscreen, known as Brise Soleil, designed by Nottingham artist Wolfgang Buttress in partnership with Nottingham Trent University physicist Dr Martin Bencsik, which reduces the risk of the building overheating, making it more energy efficient.